d1mnewz/interviews/README.md

 * Explain the difference between index seek and index scan
 * How can databases be replicated?
 * What is cold data and hot data?
+* How would you migrate an application from one database to another, for example from MySQL to PostgreSQL?
+If you had to manage that project, which issues would you expect to face?
+* What is lazy loading?
+What are the drawbacks of this approach?
+* How to find the most expensive queries in an application?
+How to monitor your database health and load?
+* What are database normalizaton rules?
+Is it acceptable to have denormalized database?
+If so, in which cases?
+* How to do blue-green deployments including database?
+* How NoSQL databases scale?
+How SQL databases scale?
+* When to use NoSQL and when to use SQL?

 # Testing
 * What is unit test?
 Academic definition vs real world definition